 This is by far the most underutilized grocery shopping money saving habit.
 Most will tell you to meal plan and then shop.
 However, that introduces too much of a temptation to buy things that are not on sale (or unnecessary) to complete the recipe for the meal you planned.
 By shopping first, and then planning your meals, you will have to work with what you bought on sale.

 In order to meal plan with what you bought on sale at the store, simply type in the main ingredient you want to use and then type the style of food you want to make.
 For instance, say I bought a lot of chicken this week.
 I would type in, “chicken Paleo recipes” and I would get a plethora of recipes to choose from.
 Look for a recipe that you already have all the ingredients for.
-If you don’t, then skip it and find one where you do have all the ingredients.
-The recipe is out there, and it is usually not that hard to find.
+If you find a recipe where you don’t have all the ingredients, skip it and find one where you do.
+The recipe is out there, and it is usually not too hard to find.

 I know you’ve heard this rule before, but it is true.
 You will have less patience and less self control, leaving you powerless against impulse buying.
 Do yourself a financial favor and eat before you shop.

 8. Know average prices so you can spot a good deal:

 How will you know a good deal from a terrible deal if you don’t know how much items normally cost?
 The more aware you become while you shop for groceries, the more familiar you will become with pricing.

 A unit price is the price for one unit of the item you are buying.
 For instance, when you are buying items in a multi-pack, there are usually a few options for size or brand.
 The way unit pricing works is that the bigger the bulk of the item, the less you will often have to pay.
 Knowing the unit price will help you determine how much you will save per unit when you do buy in bulk.
 It will also assist you when trying to determine between two brands.